talkowski-lab/rCNV2/analysis/genes/README.md

 ### 4. Fine-map causal genes

-### Clustering significant genes into "gene blocks"
+#### Clustering significant genes into "gene blocks"

-We clustered all significant genes per phenotype into "significant gene blocks" by merging all genes within ±500kb that were significantly associated with the same phenotype.
+We clustered all significant genes per phenotype into "significant gene blocks" by grouping all genes within ±1Mb of an exome-wide significant gene.

 In practice, we considered a gene to be exome-wide significant if its primary P-value exceeded the exome-wide significance threshold for that phenotype and CNV type, and it satisifed at least one of the following two criteria:
 1. Secondary P-value (as [described above](https://github.com/talkowski-lab/rCNV2/tree/master/analysis/genes/#3-combine-association-statistics-across-metacohorts)) was also nominally significant (P < 0.05); and/or